-The flu, like COVID-19, is a respiratory virus.
-The main difference between them is what virus causes them.
-Unlike COVID, which is caused by a new coronavirus (SARS-CoV-2), the flu is caused by various strains of the Influenza virus.
-Although the Flu and COVID-19 are caused by different viruses, they share very similar symptoms and may require testing to be able to tell which one you might have.
+The flu and COVID-19 are respiratory viruses.
+The main difference is which virus causes them.
+Unlike COVID-19, which is caused by a coronavirus (SARS-CoV-2), the flu is caused by various strains of the influenza virus.
+Although the flu and COVID-19 are caused by different viruses, they share very similar symptoms and may require testing to be able to tell which one you might have.

-The Flu and COVID-19 can share many characteristics and both can appear Asymptomatic (no symptoms), symptoms they both share are:
+The flu and COVID-19 share many characteristics and both can appear asymptomatic, which means you show no symptoms.
+Shared symptoms include:

 - Sore throat